God’s Three Dispensations

 The Patriarchal Dispensation

-From Adam, all the way down through Jacob, and even for another 198 years after Jacob, God governed mankind with their own set of laws.
+From Adam, all the way down through Jacob, and even for another 198 years after Jacob, God governed mankind with various laws, and sometimes specific laws were given to specific people.
 And this period of time lasted for approximately 2500 years.
 And we call that period of time, the “Patriarchal dispensation”.
 Then came the Law of Moses, which was given to the nation of Israel, in the wilderness, beginning at Mt.
 Sinai.
 And this law was a much more extensive law than the patriarchal law had been.
 This was the first “written law” of God.
 And this law remained in effect for another 1500 years.
 We call this period of time, the “Mosaic Dispensation”.

 The law of Moses was never intended to last any longer than that 1500 year period, and the scriptures verify that fact, in Galatians chapter 3, verse 19, with these words; “Why the law then?
 It was added because of transgressions, having been ordained through angels, by the agency of a mediator, “until the seed should come”, to whom the promise had been made.”